-A compendium of research has examined the manipulation of macronutrient content to produce a “metabolic advantage” for weight loss.
+A compendium of nutrition research (which you can find in the NASM nutrition program) has examined the manipulation of macronutrient content to produce a “metabolic advantage” for weight loss.
 However, there is no consensus in the literature that low-carbohydrate diets produce significantly greater rates of weight loss or longer-term weight loss maintenance when compared with more conventional low-fat diets (5-7).
 Additionally, the American Heart Association warns people that the high protein and saturated fat content of the Atkins diet can be harmful to the heart.

 If high-protein diets produce a greater amount of weight loss in some studies, what are the possible mechanisms?
 Scientists suggest that several mechanisms may be responsible for the weight loss seen with low-carbohydrate diets: